boundlessgeo/qgis-geogiglight-plugin/doc/source/usage.rst

 Conflicts
 **********

-When you create a new version in the repository by uploading your local changes, it might happen that the features that you have modified have also been modified in the repository by someone else.
+When you synchronie your local layer 8uploading your local changes and fetching new remote ones), it might happen that the features that you have modified have also been modified in the repository by someone else.
 This causes a conflicting situation that has to be manually solved.
 For each feature in a conflicted situation (a feature that has been modified differently in your local layer and in the repository), you will have to decide which version of it you want to keep.

 When a sync operation results in conflicts, you will see a message like this one: